Prose Edda: Naming

-The etymology of "Edda" remains uncertain; there are many hypotheses about its meaning and developing, yet little agreement.
+The etymology of "Edda" remains uncertain; there are many hypotheses about its meaning and development, yet little agreement.
 Some argue that the word derives from the name of Oddi, a town in the south of Iceland where Snorri was raised.
 Edda could therefore mean "book of Oddi."
 However, this assumption is generally rejected.
 Anthony Faulkes in his English translation of the Prose Edda comments that this is "unlikely, both in terms of linguistics and history" since Snorri was no longer living at Oddi when he composed his work.

 Another connection was made with the word óðr, which means 'poetry or inspiration' in Old Norse.
 According to Faulkes, though such a connection is plausible semantically, it is unlikely that "Edda" could have been coined in the 13th century on the basis of "óðr", because such a development "would have had to have taken place gradually", and Edda in the sense of 'poetics' is not likely to have existed in the preliterary period.

 Edda also means 'great-grandparent', a word that appears in Skáldskaparmál, which occurs as the name of a figure in the eddic poem Rigsthula and in other medieval texts.

 A final hypothesis is derived from the Latin edo, meaning "I write".
 It relies on the fact that the word "kredda" (meaning "belief") is certified and comes from the Latin "credo", meaning 'I believe'.
 Edda in this case could be translated as "Poetic Art".
 This is the meaning that the word was then given in the medieval period.

-The now uncommonly used name Sæmundar Edda was given by the Bishop Brynjólfur Sveinsson to the collection of poems contained in the Codex Regius, many of which are quoted by Snorri.
+The now uncommonly used name Sæmundar Edda was given in 1643 by the Bishop Brynjólfur Sveinsson to the collection of poems contained in the Codex Regius, many of which are quoted by Snorri.
 Brynjólfur, along with many others of his time incorrectly believed that they were collected by Sæmundr fróði (therefore before the drafting of the Edda of Snorri), and so the Poetic Edda is also known as the Elder Edda.